GinOwO/Aurum/README.md

 ## Description
 Aurum is a GUI application built with the Qt framework.
 It is a visualizer for various scheduling algorithms used in operating systems.
 It is built with the intention of being used as a teaching tool.
 The application provides a visual representation of the algorithms.
 The algorithms supported are:
 1. First Come First Serve (FCFS)
-2. Shortest Remaining Time First (SRTF)
+2. Shortest Remaining Task First (SRTF)
-3. Longest Remaining Time First (LRTF)
+3. Longest Remaining Task First (LRTF)
 4. Round Robin (RR)
 5. Priority Scheduling (PS)
 6. MultiLevel Feedback Queue (MLFQ)